rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setVirtualResolution"></a>
 ## *setVirtualResolution*

 Sets the virtual resolution for the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters